rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 ## 1.7 Explainable AI (XAI) in Architecture and Building Design

+Beyond generative design, explainable AI techniques have been applied across various architectural ML workflows, including energy use prediction, anomaly detection, and operational optimization.
 The increasing adoption of AI and ML in architecture necessitates transparency and interpretability to build user trust and support effective human-AI collaboration.
 Explainable AI (XAI) aims to make black-box models understandable to humans by providing feature attribution, rule extraction, or visual explanations (Ribeiro et al., 2016).

 SHAP (Shapley Additive Explanations) is a popular XAI method that offers theoretically grounded, model-agnostic explanations by fairly distributing the contribution of each input feature to the model’s prediction (Lundberg & Lee, 2017).
 In building energy modeling, XAI has been used to clarify complex surrogate models, helping designers understand key performance drivers and enhancing trust in AI-assisted tools (Kim et al., 2021).